A Walk through Safed

 Walking through the Old City of Safed using road names for direction can be tricky, since there are a lot of unnamed alleyways.
 For this reason, I often talk about numbered turnings.
 However, if you lose your way, it should not be difficult to find your location on Google Maps.

-Assuming you are parked on Keren Hayesod, walk to the very end of the street (heading in the direction of the center of town).
+• Assuming you are parked on Keren Hayesod, walk to the very end of the street (heading in the direction of the center of town).
 Otherwise, make your way to this street.
-On the left of the cul de sac is a short tunnel that leads to a series of steps that descend past the Breslov synagogue to Ha’Ari St. The first building on your right is the Ari Sephardi Synagogue (A).
+At the end of the cul de sac, on your left, is a short tunnel that leads to a series of steps that descend past the Breslov Synagogue to Ha’Ari St. The first building on your right is the Ari Sephardi Synagogue (A).
 Alternatively, enter “Ari Sephardic Synagogue” into Google Maps.
 The synagogue is usually open most of the day.

-This is the oldest building in Safed and already existed 300 years before Rabbi Yitzchak Luria arrived in Safed and spent time here.
-Note that none of the synagogues we will be visiting are completely original buildings, including this one, since all were completely or partially destroyed by earthquakes in 1759 and 1837.
-However, all are in the same location as their original building and their overall structure is similar, although their interior would probably have been different.
+This is the oldest building in Safed.
+It already existed 300 years before Rabbi Yitzchak Luria arrived in Safed and spent time here.
+None of the synagogues we will be visiting are the original building, including this one, since all were completely or partially destroyed by earthquakes.
+However, all are in the same location as their original building and their overall structure is similar, although their interiors would probably have been different.
 This building was renovated by a philanthropist three years after the earthquake of 1837.

-During the Ari’s lifetime, this synagogue was dedicated to Eliyahu Hanavi (Elijah the Prophet), but was renamed in the Ari’s memory some years after his death.
-The synagogue overlooks Mount Meron and the tomb of Rabbi Shimon bar Yochai at Meron.
-There is a special room adjoining the main sanctuary where legend holds that the Ari studied Torah and kabbala with Elijah the Prophet.
-Note the three arks for the Torah scrolls (most synagogues have only one).
+Although now in a relatively lower part of the Old City, this synagogue was once in the heart of the Jewish Quarter, being one of three synagogues in this location.
+(Safed’s Jewish Quarter subsequently developed up the hill).
+Its congregation was North African Jews.
+The synagogue was dedicated to the prophet Eliyahu Hanavi (Elijah the Prophet), but was renamed in the Ari’s memory some years after his death.
+It overlooks Mount Meron and the tomb of Rabbi Shimon bar Yochai at Meron.
+There is a small cave opening on the eastern wall of the synagogue and legend holds that the Ari studied Torah and kabbalah in this cave together with Elijah the Prophet.
+Note the three arks for the Torah scrolls (most synagogues have only one ark).

-Consider going from here the Ari’s mikva (ritual bath) (B) and his tomb in the cemetery (C).
-Go in the opposite direction that you took to go to the Ari Synagogue along HaAri St. until you reach the mikva (B).
-It could have been the one used by the Ari.
-If you are male, consider an immersion (this mikva is for males only).
-It is an experience, especially if you have never been in a mikva before.
-You will certainly get a physical jolt, and this may even jolt you spiritually!
+• Consider going to the Ari’s mikvah (ritual bath) (B) and also his tomb in the cemetery (C).
+Go in the opposite direction along HaAri St until you reach the mikvah.
+It is possible that it was used by the Ari.
+At the very least, according to tradition, he was purified here before his burial.
+If you are male, consider an immersion (this mikvah is for males only).
+It is an experience, especially if you have never been in a mikvah before.
+You will certainly get a physical jolt, and it may even jolt you spiritually!
 You will be completely naked and the spring water is really cold.
-Afterwards, go back on the road you came on, and opposite the staircase you came down on, take the path down to the tombs of the Ari, Rabbi Moshe Cordovero and Rabbi Shlomo Al-Kabetz (C).
-They are not far from the mikva and are located adjoining each other under the first area that is covered on your left.

-Go back up the staircase from Ha’Ari St. and turn right onto Keren Hayesod St. Depending on your time and interest, the Beit HaMeiri (D) at 158 Keren Hayesod St. could be worth a visit.
+• Go back up the staircase from Ha’Ari St. and turn right onto Keren Hayesod St. The Beit HaMeiri (D) at 158 Keren Hayesod St. may be worth a visit.
 It is the first building on your left after the cul de sac.
 Alternatively, enter “Beit Hameiri” into Google Maps and click on “Beit Hameiri, Keren ha-Yesod Street, Safed.”

 This museum documents Jewish life in Safed over the last 200 years through nine exhibits.
-The museum is the work of one person Yehezkiel Hemeiri.
-Yehezkiel did not live in this building but purchased it for his museum.
+The museum is the work of one person Yehezkel Ha’Meiri.
+He did not live in this building, but purchased it for a museum.
 There is no brochure, but they do have a sheet in English explaining the exhibits.
 The rooms at street level are over 400 years old.
-The top level would have been the living quarters of people who once lived here and the lower levels their cellars (now converted into exhibition halls).
-The museum is open 8.30 am to 2.30 pm Monday to Thursday, and is closed Friday, Shabbat and Sunday.
-Their phone number is 04-692 1939.
+The top level would have been the living quarters of the people who once lived here and the lower levels their cellars (now converted into exhibition halls).
+The museum is open 8.30 a.m. to 2.30 p.m. from Monday to Thursday and is closed Friday, Shabbat and Sunday.
+The phone number is 04-692 1939.
 Click here for their website.

-The Meiri Lookout (E) and stairway Ma’alot Oley HaGardom:
+The Meiri Lookout (E) and the stairway Ma’alot Oley HaGardom:

-On a sign is a summary of his professional life and why this secular Jew spent 30 years of his life engaged in this project.
+On a sign is a summary of Yehezkel's professional life and why this secular Jew spent 30 years engaged in this project.
 Another useful sign identifies the view that can be seen from this observation area.
-Mount Meron is the highest peak on your far right.
+Mount Meron is the highest peak on the far right.

 The long staircase Ma’alot Oley HaGardom was the dividing line between the Jewish and Arab communities of Safed prior to the 1948 War of Independence.
-During the war, the Arab population fled and its houses were later taken over by immigrants and artisans.
-The artists of Safed were very influential in the development of Israeli art.
-Artists such as Moshe Castell and Yitzchak Frenkel developed international reputations.
+During the war, the Arab population fled and its houses were taken over by immigrants and artisans.
+The artists of Safed were very influential in the development of Israeli art, and artists such as Moshe Castell and Yitzchak Frenkel developed international reputations.

 The Artists Quarter and General Exhibition (F):

-Take the first right from the stairway.
+• Take the first turning on the right going up the stairway.
 There is a blue sign Artists Colony at its entrance.
-A good starting place for appreciating this section of the Old City is the General Exhibition (F), which is in a former mosque.
+A good starting place for appreciating this section of the Old City is the General Exhibition (F) in a former mosque.
 You will soon see it ahead of you.

 The founding artists of Safed formed an Artists Colony cooperative and took over this abandoned mosque for exhibiting their works.
 Many of the artists of Safed continue to exhibit here even if they have galleries elsewhere.
 All the works displayed are for sale.
-Some have the price marked on the work, while others do not and you will have to ask.
-Close to the main gallery are workshops used by up-and-coming artists, some cafes and a WC (for which you will probably need to ask for the key in the main gallery).
-Opening hours for the General Exhibition are Sunday to Thursday 10.00 am to 5.00 pm and 6.00 pm in the summer, and Friday and Saturday 10.00 to 2.00 pm.
+Some have the price marked on their work, while others do not and you will have to ask.
+Close to the main gallery are workshops used by up-and-coming artists, some cafes and a restroom (for which you may need to ask for the key in the main gallery).
+Opening hours for the General Exhibition are Sunday to Thursday 10.00 a.m. to 5.00 pm and 6.00 p.m. in the summer, and Friday and Saturday 10.00 a.m. to 2.00 p.m.
 There is no admission charge.

-You may wish to wander around the Artist Quarter.
-Otherwise, retrace your steps back to Maalot Oley HaGardom and continue along this covered street, which is Gallery Avenue.
+• You may wish to wander around the Artist Quarter.
+Otherwise, retrace your steps, cross Maalot Oley HaGardom and continue along this covered street, which is Gallery Avenue.
 It contains many art and tourist stores.
 Two synagogues on this street are of interest.

 The Rav Yosef Caro Synagogue (G):

-A short distance past the second turning on the left from the stairway is the Rav Yosef Caro Synagogue (G).
+• A short distance past the second turning on the left from the stairway is the Rav Yosef Caro Synagogue (G).
 There is an overhead sign on Gallery Avenue.
 Alternatively, enter “Rabi Joseph Karo” into Google maps.
-The synagogue is open for prayer services from early morning until late at night.
+The synagogue is open from early morning until late at night.

 The Abuhav Synagogue (H):

-Rabbi Yitzhak Abuhav was a well-known kabbalist rabbi from Spain who never actually lived in Safed.
-However, his disciple Rabbi Yaacov Beirav and others brought his Sefer Torah to Safed.
+Rabbi Yitzhak Abuhav was a well-known kabbalist and community leader from Spain who never actually lived in Safed.
+However, his disciple Rabbi Yaacov Beirav and others brought his Sefer Torah (scroll of the law) to Safed.
 This Sefer Torah is the oldest in Safed and is still used on special occasions.
 The synagogue is originally from the 1500s and was rebuilt after the earthquake of 1759.
 The Torah was undamaged during the earthquake.
-The synagogue has three arks.
-The ark on the right contains the scroll penned by Rabbi Abuhav.
-The decorative interior of the synagogue has pictures of musical instruments used in the Temple, the signs of the tribes of Israel, and four crowns – the crown of Torah, the priesthood, royalty, and impending redemption.
-There are usually three crowns – the fourth is specific to Safed.
-There are WCs outside.
+The synagogue has three arks and the one on the right contains the scroll penned by Rabbi Abuhav.
+The decorative interior of the synagogue has pictures of musical instruments used in the Temple, the signs of the tribes of Israel, and four crowns – the crowns of Torah, priesthood, royalty, and impending redemption.
+There are usually only three crowns – impending redemption is specific to Safed.
+There are restrooms just outside the synagogue.

 Livnot U’Lehibanot (I):

-Livnot U'Lehibanot (I) is a non-affiliated educational institute that provides young adults with little or no previous Jewish education the opportunity to connect to their Jewish heritage on their own terms, including experiential education, hiking, and volunteering.
+Livnot U’Lehibnot (I) is a non-affiliated educational institute that provides young adults with little or no previous Jewish education the opportunity to connect to their Jewish heritage on their own terms, including experiential education, hiking, and volunteering.
 It also provides tourist information about Safed.
-During the excavation of their premises, underground rooms and communal areas from the 16th century were discovered, a reminder that the buildings of Safed were built on the ruins of previous generations.
-These findings can be viewed as part of a tour of this now national Heritage site.
-They also sell a very useful and recommended map of the Old City for 10 NIS.
+During excavation of their premises, underground rooms, a communal area and a mikvah were discovered from the 16th century.
+Their discovery was not surprising since the houses of Safed were built on top of the ruins of previous buildings.
+You can view these findings as part of an underground tour of this now National Heritage site.
+They also sell a very useful and recommended map of the Old City.

 .